 Understanding Health Insurance in Vietnam for Expats

 Vietnam is hugely popular with expats and digital nomads.
 The cost of living is low and finding a job is relatively easy.
 Vietnam boasts one of the fastest-growing economies in the world, with an estimated GDP growth rate of 6.7% in 2015.
 However, the state of healthcare in Vietnam has room to improve.
 While the country is currently working towards achieving universal healthcare, standards in public facilities remain low.
 However, there are encouraging signs of improvement.
 For instance, between 2000 and 2012, life expectancy in Vietnam rose by an average of two years.
 And, according to the World Health Organization, over 97% of Vietnamese children receive standard immunizations, one of the highest rates in the world.
-For would-be expats contemplating a move, this is what they need to know about health insurance in Vietnam for foreigners.
+For would-be expats contemplating a move, this is what they need to know about health insurance in Vietnam for foreigners and expats.

-Overview of Vietnam’s National Health System
+Overview of Vietnam’s Health Insurance Plans

-The government of Vietnam is trying to establish a universal health care system similar to that in place with the health insurance in Thailand.
+The government of Vietnam is trying to establish a universal health plan similar to that in place with the health insurance in Thailand.
 Such a plan would be expected to cover the cost of basic medical care for all legal residents.
 Known as the Master Plan for Universal Coverage one of the goals is to reduce out of pocket costs to less than 40% compared to the usual 80%.

 At present, local companies are struggling to identify suitable healthcare partners to meet the government’s mandate of finding healthcare coverage for their staff.
 However, the overall system is slowly modernizing.
 In June 2019, a system of electronic health record management based on social security codes was introduced in order to form the basis of a national health data system.